 Space can be a real issue you are living in an apartment or share your house with another flatmate.
 But don't let this rob you of having a peaceful refuge for a garden.

-You can try these space-saving ideas for your apartment garden.
-These ideas let you fulfill your hobby as well as.
+You can try these space-saving garden design ideas for your apartment garden.
+These garden design ideas let you fulfill your hobby as well as.